Pre-Book eCA & avoid last-minute rush

 Q- Is a sales or a purchases account a real or a nominal account?

-Sales and purchase account can be treated as nominal account.
-According to nominal account Debit all expenses and credit all the gains, and we can see that purchase are expenses and sales are receipt.
+Sales and purchase accounts can be treated as nominal accounts.
+According to the nominal account, Debit all expenses and credit all the gains, and we can see that purchases are expenses and sales are receipts.

 CA Abhishek Soni